By Erik Marcus

 Vegan Lunch Ideas for Work & School

-You probably wouldn’t want to do this every day, but if you feel like making a fancy school lunch for your child, Jennifer McCann has written two wonderful books on the topic: Vegan Lunch Box and Vegan Lunch Box Around the World.
-She’s probably the most ambitious mom in the world, and every one of her meals involves four courses.
-But her whimsical ideas give you the chance to send your child to school with a meal that’s special and full of love.
-To reduce your meal preparation time, you can certainly substitute some wholesome vegan packaged foods or the simple ideas bulleted below in place of the side dishes she recommends.
+Jennifer McCann has written two wonderful books on making extra-special school lunches: Vegan Lunch Box and Vegan Lunch Box Around the World.
+She’s probably the most ambitious mom on the planet, and every one of her meals involves four courses.
+To reduce your meal preparation time, you can certainly substitute a wholesome quick option featured in the next section in place of her side dish recipes.

 Visit our vegan school lunches page for even more ideas.